mutualmobile/react-native-barricade/README.md

 react-native-barricade was created by [Prajna Boloor](https://www.linkedin.com/in/prajna-boloor/) at [Mutual Mobile](http://www.mutualmobile.com).

-Credits also to the react-native team at Mutual Mobile for their feedback.
+A special shout-out to the React Nativeteam at Mutual Mobile for their feedback.

 ## License